DESTINATION: APPALACHIAN HIGHLANDS

 - Johnson City CC is a really fun walk through history.
 There are only so many Tillinghast courses around, let alone the really early ones.
 I say walk because you can play on foot fairly reasonably compared to some of the other, more mountainous courses in the area.
 Let's face it, they didn't have carts back in 1913, so the green to tee treks are short and were designed for walking.

 - Graysburg Hills lays claim to being one of Rees Jones' earliest designs.
 The man that would go on to be known as 'The US OPEN Doctor' laid out the original eighteen in the valley, while a new mountainous nine opened a few years later.

 - Blackthorn hosts one of the best fields in college golf annually at the East Tennessee Invitational.
 ETSU has a very strong program due to a pipeline overseas.
 There was this one kid that signed a letter of intent to play there, but he turned pro instead.
 It worked out OK for Rory though - he's doing fine from what I hear.

 The area is also home to two bucket-list worthy courses.
 Many publications list both courses within the top five courses in the state.
-If you “know a guy”, then get him to take you to The Virginian (Tom Fazio 1993; 7110/130/74.4).
+You don't just have to know a member anymore either!
+If you do, then get them to take you to The Virginian (Tom Fazio 1993; 7110/130/74.4).
 The course hosted a Champions Tour event in 1994-95 and served as the site of the 2003 USGA Senior Amateur Championship (pictured above).
 The club is now under the Troon management banner and is rapidly expanding, adding a winery and boutique hotel, adding the specter of new stay and play opportunities!

 If you know a U.S. President named Bush or a quarterback named Manning or Marino, maybe they’ll invite you to The Olde Farm (Bobby Weed, Golf Digest Best New Private 2000; 6885/127/73.4/Caddies required).